semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 the `name`, `id`, `create_time`, `update_time`, `start_time` and `finish_time`
 properties.

-Currently, only the `name` property can be changed by the user but this might change in future versions.
+Currently, only the `name` property can be defined by the user when creating a new job but this might change in future versions.

 #### name